|

 the hosts file from being modified.

-Image Hijacks (recommended) - Another very vulnerable area
+Image Hijacks (user choice) - Another very vulnerable area

 which is used by malware to run infected files instead of system